 “Success in top-level sports is no longer just an athletic contest — it’s a learning contest that takes place on the frontiers of science, technology, and the human body.” – Mark McClusky

-As a coach, I believe that it is my prerogative to teach players how to become better learners.
-It is a vital component of the Volleyball1on1 “Winning Team Culture” and something we preach daily in our gym.
+At Volleyball1on1 we teach at our high school summer camps youth players how to become better learners.
+It is a vital component of the Volleyball1on1 “Winning Team Culture” and something we preach daily in the gym at our summer camps.
 The core of our system are the five steps of a growth mindset:

 It might seem whimsical, but those five steps are a proven system that has survived the test of time, helping generation after generation learn and improve and reach their dreams.

-With Thor and the Rubik’s cube, we began with the belief system.
-I told him about a 12-year-old girl I had met over the summer who could solve a Rubik’s Cube in less than a minute.
-He took it as a challenge.
-Our next step was to find experts online and on YouTube, and he began engaging with them in the learning process.
+With our son Thor and the Rubik’s cube, we began with the belief system first.
+Vanessa and me told him about a 12-year-old girl who could solve a Rubik’s Cube in less than two minutes.
+Thor took this information as a challenge.
+Our next step was to find experts online and on YouTube.
+Thor began engaging with them in the learning process.

 Then came the fun part: Thor messed up.
 A lot.
 And he looked silly.
 A lot.

-I kept complimenting him for his efforts / struggle (Strategies from Nuture Shock) and it is in this phase that I swelled with pride when watching my son.
-He embraces looking silly.
+We kept complimenting him for his efforts / struggle.
+It was in this phase that we swelled with pride when watching our son.
+He embraced looking silly.
 He embraced those mistakes.
 And he continued to practice and improve, mastering the cube at an alarming rate, particularly considering he was nine years old.

 A month later, he had mastered the cube.
-A few weeks after that, we were enjoying dinner at a Benihana, and my son – a blossoming entertainer, for sure – decided he’d do the cube for our table.
+A few weeks after that, Vanessa, our two daughters Veda and Charlie, Thor, and me were enjoying dinner at a Benihana, and my son – a blossoming entertainer, for sure – decided he’d do the cube for our table.
 With his eyes closed.

 When he opened his eyes, he had a perfectly completed Rubik’s Cube and a table of slack-jawed adults, all applauding.

-We live in a rapidly changing world, and we need to equip our kids and players with skills they will need both on the volleyball court and off of it.
+In summary, we live in a rapidly changing world.
+We need to equip our kids and players with skills they will need both on the volleyball court and off of it.
 We cannot make progress if we do not yet know how to learn, and our players will need to constantly learn new skills and talents to adjust to the shifting job markets.